 We work in partnership with Recovery Republic to deliver wellbeing activities and mental health services locally.
 For 3 years we have been awarded the Heywood, Middleton and Rochdale Social Investment Funding (HMR SIF) to deliver this project.

 For further information about this partnership, please contact either Carl Cruse at Recovery Republic (01706 622722 ) or Alice Bewick at Rochdale and District Mind 07766 140904.
 Alternatively visit the Recovery Republic website.

 For more information, please contact your Wellbeing Coordinator or to register contact our Information line on 01706 752338.

 Wellbeing in Middleton

 There are various wellbeing activities and courses running in Middleton for local service users.
-Please contact your Wellbeing Worker for further details if you are a registered service user, To register, please contact our information line on 01706 752338 or download a referral form from this website.
+Please contact your Wellbeing Coordinator for further details if you are a registered service user, To register, please contact our information line on 01706 752338 or download a referral form from this website.